 The legislation requires the replacement of potentially hazardous rubber-soldered taps or hoses with flexible hoses with integrated automatic shut-off valves.
 Check that your hoses meet the current standards.
 Your gasket must be specific to the type of gas you use.

 Change the seals of the connecting pipes regularly.
 Storage of gas cylinders in an inappropriate area is strictly forbidden, please ensure that your gas cylinders are stored appropriately.

 After performing all of the above checks, you can complete your gas cylinder change safely by following these steps.
-The stages of the bottle change are as follows:

-Remove your old bottle.
 Separate the connector between the regulator and the cylinder by unscrewing it.
 You can take this opportunity to check the expiration date of your hose connector.
 Close this valve if the bottle is equipped.
 Remove the empty bottle from its location for easier access to the gas supply valve.

-Prepare your new bottle.
 Unscrew the carrying handle.
 Then remove the protective plastic end cap from the outlet valve.
 Your bottle is ready to be connected.

-Change your seal.
 To avoid any risk, it is strongly advised to change the seal with each bottle replacement.
 To do this, unscrew your connector pipe, then screw it back once your joint has been replaced.

-Connect the hose to the new bottle.
 Connect the hose to the appliance.
 Screw the regulator to the hose.
 Attach the regulator to the valve outlet.

 © 2018 The CO2 Gas Company Ltd. Registered company no. 03767518.